-11 airlines have gone out of business in the last 12 months — here’s the full list
+13 notable airlines have gone out of business in the last 15 months — here’s the full list

 - Visit Business Insider’s homepage for more stories.

-The last 12 months have been filled with highs and lows for the airline industry.
+The last year-plus has been filled with highs and lows for the airline industry.

-On the other hand, the past two years have been a bloodbath.
+On the other hand, the past two years have also been a bloodbath.
 Tons of airlines have gone out of business, some of which were well-known around the world.

 Bankruptcies caused by flawed business models, tight competition, bad management, and unexpected costs caused them to shutter operations and, in some cases, go into administration and completely sell off assets.